m5lk3n/windich/README.md

 - [How-to](docs/HOWTO.md)
 - [To-do](docs/TODO.md)

+## Known Limitations / Known Issues

+- After entering a key, it may take a manual "Refresh" for the UI to update properly.
+- The compasses require constant redraw which probably increases CPU load and drains the device battery fast.

 ## Objectives

 - Have a compass and a wind compass at hand; know where to go when the GPS says "head southeast" (when no sun is up ;-))
 - Learn Flutter/Dart further.
 - Learn Flutter/Dart i18n.
+- Try Riverpod 3.
 - Explore Copilot and ChatGPT for Flutter app development.
 - Try [docsify](https://docsify.js.org/).
 - Time-box activity to max.
 6 weeks outside of work.